maxnyla/muffin-tastic/TESTING.md

 ## Defensive Design <a name="defensived"></a>

+This project includes defensive design, which has been implemented via two routes:

+- first:
+  on the html templates themselves via minimum requirements when completing the forms, and

+- secondly:
-This project includes defensive design, which has been implemented via two routes: first on the html templates themselves via minimum requirements when completing the forms, and secondly via the Python code in the app.py file, to request database checks before certain actions are completed.
+ via the Python code in the app.py file, to request database checks before certain actions are completed.

 For example, if the session user does not match the username who created an account or a muffin, they will not be able to delete or edit these because the system will redirect them to another page.

-This design is also applied to the navigation, by preventing users from seeing linkes to pages that they are not supposed to see.
+This design is also applied to the html code affecting navigation, by preventing users from seeing linkes to pages that they are not supposed to see.

 For example, a user who is not logged in will not be able to see the links to add recipes or to their account and so on.